Malappuram

-Malappuram (also Malapuram) (/ml/) is a Municipal Town in Kerala and the headquarters of the Malappuram district in Kerala, India.
-As per 2011 census, Malappuram municipality spread over an area of 33.61 sqkm with a population of 68,127.
+Malappuram (also Malapuram) (/ml/) is a city in Kerala and the headquarters of the Malappuram district in Kerala, India.
+As per 2011 census of India, Malappuram city (Malappuram municipality + outgrowths) spread over an area of 58.20 sqkm with a population of 101,386 and population density of 1742 /sqkm.
 The first municipality in the district formed in 1970, Malappuram serves as the administrative headquarters of Malappuram district.
-Divided into 40 electoral wards, the town has a population density of 2027 /sqkm.
+Divided into 40 electoral wards, the municipality has a population density of 2027 /sqkm.

 According to the 2011 census, the Malappuram metropolitan area is the fourth largest urban agglomeration in Kerala after Kochi, Calicut, and Thrissur urban areas and the 25th largest in India with a total population of 3 million.
 It is the fastest growing city in the world with a 44.1% urban growth between 2015 and 2020 as per the survey conducted by Economist Intelligence Unit (EIU) based on the urban area growth during January 2020.
 Malappuram is situated 47 km southeast of Calicut and 90 km northwest of Palakkad.
 It is the first Indian municipal body to provide free Wi-Fi connectivity to its entire residents.
 Malappuram is also the first Indian municipal body to achieve the International Organization for Standardization certificate.
 It is also the first complaint-free municipality in the state.